JasonFreeberg/summer-workshops/week1/intros.md

 - I am second year going into my third and I like to code
 - I learned how to Fork, Clone and create Pull Request on GitHub
 - Python is a programming language
-- I a very excited to learn more!
+- I am very excited to learn more!